Published on in Health Tip of the Week

 Use the right type of safety seat

-All infants and toddlers should ride in a rear-facing car safety seat (CSS) as long as possible, until they reach the highest weight or height allowed by their CSS manufacturer.
+As children grow, the model of car seat changes to keep up with their age and their size.
+All infants and toddlers should ride in a rear-facing child safety seat (CSS) as long as possible, until they reach the highest weight or height allowed by their CSS manufacturer.
 Most convertible seats have limits that will permit children to ride rear-facing for two years or more.

 Install the safety seat tightly and securely

-“A common mistake parents make is to put a child in a safety seat that is not tightly secured,” says Duchossois.
+“A common mistake parents make is to put a child in a car seat that is not tightly secured,” says Duchossois.

-- When installing the safety seat, use your strength to tighten the seat belt.
-When the safety seat is installed correctly, you should not be able to move it more than an inch in any direction.
-Check the safety seat regularly to make sure the seat belt hasn’t loosened over time, allowing the safety seat to tip or move from side to side.
+When installing the car seat, place your weight into the seat and tighten the seat belt.
+When the car seat is installed correctly, you should not be able to move it more than an inch in any direction at the belt path.
+Check the car seat regularly to make sure the seat belt hasn’t loosened over time.

 Adjust the harness